Beuth-Erdelt/DBMS-Benchmarker/paper.md

 Parallel clients are simulated using the `pool.apply_async()` method of a `Pool` object of the module [multiprocessing](https://docs.python.org/3/library/multiprocessing.html).
 Runs and their benchmark times are ordered by numbering.

-We can specify a **number of warmup runs** and a **number of cooldown runs**.
-This means the first n runs resp. the last n runs are ignored in evaluation.
-**Note** this is only reliable for non-parallel connections.

 Moreover we can **randomize** a query, such that each run will look slightly different.
 This means we exchange a part of the query for a random value.